 Calendula appears to fight inflammation, viruses, and bacteria.
 Traditionally, calendula has been used to treat stomach upset and ulcers, as well as relieve menstrual cramps, but there is no scientific evidence that calendula works for these problems.

-Today, calendula is often used topically.
+Calendula today is often used topically.
 It’s been shown to help wounds heal faster, possibly by increasing blood flow and oxygen to the affected area, which helps the body grow new tissue.
 It’s also used to improve skin hydration and firmness.

 Calendula also has been shown to help prevent dermatitis or skin inflammation in breast cancer patients during radiation therapy.